backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 I will revisit feature selection soon, but for now I'll evaluate the base model performances of the seven classifiers above, and will move forward with the top two.

 **If you've made it this far, you deserve a little honesty..**
 *Prior to this very moment, my only exposure to machine learning was roughly one week in mathematical statistics my junior year when we lightly covered linear regression.
-I'm sure there has to be better ways to go about selecting the best model for my problem, but I'm eager to learn, and I'm taking this project entirely as an opputtunity to learn!*
+So, I'm sure there has to be better ways to go about selecting the best model for my problem, but I'm eager to learn, and I'm taking this project entirely as an opputtunity to learn!*
 *Plus, this way will give me two different models to learn head-to-toe that I know will at least perform somewhat decent!*

 ```python